Engineering College Leadership

 S.C.
 Thomas Sze Director and Professor, Sibley School of Mechanical and Aerospace Engineering

 Mark Campbell joined the Cornell faculty in 2001.
 He was an assistant professor at the University of Washington from 1997-2001.
 A graduate of Carnegie Mellon University (B.S.) and MIT (M.S., Ph.D.), he worked on MACE, a dynamics and control laboratory flown on Space Shuttle Endeavour in 1995.
 He spent his 2005-06 sabbatical year as a visiting scientist at the Insitu group, maker of small autonomous UAV's for commercial and defense applications, and as an Australian Research Council international fellow.
 Campbell has been the recipient of several college and national teaching awards and several best paper awards.
 He received the Bennet Prize and is an Andrew Carnegie Scholar.
 He is currently an associate fellow of the AIAA and is serving as a member of the DoD's Defense Science Study Group, as well as an editor for several aerospace journals.

-Ilda and Charles Lee Professor of Engineering and Director, School of Electrical and Computer Engineering
+Director and Professor, School of Electrical and Computer Engineering

 229 Phillips Hall